Ernest-30/Evans-Superstore-EDA/README.md

 2. Gender Analysis and Age segmentation

-3. Finding the most busy ship-state and channel
+3. Finding the most busy ship-state and channel.

-4. Analyzing Delivery rate, Refund rate, Cancel rate and Return rate
+4. Analyzing Delivery rate, Refund rate, Cancel rate and Return rate.

-5. Analysis of the different product categories
+5. Analysis of the different product categories.